AgateTravel WeLiveToServe

 Try to Avoid: Hiking in the Mountains

-If you only have spare time in July to go hiking, the following information may be helpful for you:
+If you only have time in July to go hiking, the following information may be helpful for you:

 1. Keep a close eye on disaster forecasts.
 If you see a red rainstorm warning, please cancel your hiking plan.